preprocessed-connectomes-project/quality-assessment-protocol/docs/index.md

 ### Downloading Data from Your S3 Bucket

-If you ran QAP in the cloud, you will need to download the outputs from S3 before you can merge them.
+If you ran QAP to push the output JSON files to S3 storage on the cloud, you will need to download the outputs from S3 before you can merge them.
 To do this, run the following command:

     qap_download_output_from_S3.py {path to the S3 directory containing subject outputs} {path to AWS key file} {s3 bucket name} {type of measure to download} {directory to download to}